Score-Milk/sm-unity-sdk/README.md

 # Example

-See "GameControllerExample.cs" script for a usage example and basic explanation
+See `GameControllerExample.cs` script for a usage example and basic explanation

 # Community and Support
 You can meet other Score Milk users and get support on our [Discord](https://discord.gg/N2mEknPs)!